 You won’t have to explain how to get to the training room.
 There’ll be no problem with someone being late because of the traffic.
 People will get the notification and turn up on time.

 Cons of the Distance Learning for Organizers

-There are though a couple of cons to this kind of education, not every tutor is an expert when it comes to technology.
+There are a couple of cons to this kind of education.
+Not every tutor is an expert when it comes to technology.
 They could feel lost in the sea of features that online learning platforms offer.
 They could even feel lost when it comes to using a computer, so you have to keep that in mind.

 Lecturers Need to Learn How to Use the Platform

 It’s an essential part of distance learning.
-Lecturers need to know how to use the platform, how to make it look good, and especially they need to realize that the technical part of online learning has a pivotal role in it.
+Lecturers need to know how to use the platform and how to make it look good, and they especially need to realize that the technical part of online learning has a pivotal role in it.
 It’s also crucial for them to know how to hold their audience’s attention.

 Lack of the Authority

-It’s definitely harder to build authority in online learning, and a good leader is truly essential in the process of learning new things.
+It’s definitely harder to build authority in online learning, and a good leader is essential in learning new things.
 So, the tutor needs to find a way to build that authority.

-Check out MyOwnConference: you can sign in for a free trial and test our software.
+Check out MyOwnConference: you can sign in for a free trial and test our webinar software.

 Simplified online meeting and webinar software platform MyOwnConference — perfect for a work-wherever world.
 Life hacks, reviews, and tips for scheduling and preparing to hold and promote webinars and virtual conferences.